 Best Window Treatments For Home Theaters And Media Rooms In Destin04/17/2019Eric Ramsey For some homeowners in Destin, the home theater or media room is more than a hobby room, but one of the most inclusive rooms you could use.
 The entire room is centered around the oversized 4k TV.
-The sound system envelops you in award-winning scores and rich dialog.
+The sound system covers you in award-winning scores and rich dialog.
 Now, it’s time to put up the perfect window treatments for your home theater or media room experience.
 Your media room may also be used as a family room, but you should get everything from your television.
-Nevertheless, you need a window treatment that will totally block out light, so that you don’t have to deal with glare on your screen.
+Nevertheless, you need a shutter or shade that will totally block out light, so that you don’t have to deal with glare on your screen.
 An added benefit would be if your window treatments could completely dampen outside sound.
 As an added bonus, your shutters or shades should keep some style even when the TV is off.
 So what are the best window treatments for a home theater or media room?
 Your Window Coverings Should Completely Close Off The Light When you watch a movie in a home theater or media room, you want the room as dark as possible.
 The obvious choice are shades that shut out all outside light.
 Opaque cellular shades, roller shades or Roman shades will definitely keep the room dark.
 And with the right materials, you can make the room as dark as you need, where the movie is the star attraction.
-However, while cellular, roller, and Roman shades will effectively dim a room, they may not direct sunlight around the room.
+However, while cellular, roller, and Roman shades will effectively dim a room, they may not meet your needs when the movie isn’t in session.
 If you need the option to direct light as well, you will want to try plantation shutters.
 Shutters will be able to shroud the room in complete darkness when you shut the louvers.
-However, sometimes you might want some sunlight, so the room doesn’t seem so closed in.
+However, sometimes you might want some sunlight, so the space doesn’t seem so closed in.
 With shutters, you can direct outside light, while still ensuring that you can view the television screen without a glare.
 Your Window Treatments Should Dampen Sound Yes, your home theater or media room should block out light, but don’t underestimate the influence of sound.
 Outside noise, such as neighborhood children having fun in the yard or a neighbor dog barking, can distract you from your viewing experience.
 Sounds from what you are watching should also be preserved, as dialog and music can become muffled when it hits your window’s glass panes.
 Cellular shades can do a great job keeping the room dark, but they can be a bit slim to adequately hinder outside noise.
 Blinds can have the same problem as they hang loosely around the sides.
 Drapes and curtains can muffle outside noise, but might also dampen your show’s sound and stop you from enjoying a true surround-sound experience.
 Plantation shutters, in contrast, can keep outside noise out and keep your shows sounding nice.
 If your neighborhood is mostly reserved, any plantation shutter probably will fit your needs.
 But if you live in a neighborhood that has more ambient noise, like near a school or on a busy street, you may want to use a denser faux wood shutter.
 No matter what treatment you choose, make sure you arrange your surround sound after you install window treatments so that you a full experience from your speakers.
 The More Versatile Your Media Room, The More Practical The Window Treatment photo courtesy of Kathy at The Daily Nest As larger screen televisions become in vogue, media rooms have started to function as a second family room.
 Used for more than movies, media rooms are used for gaming, watching sports, and general entertaining.
 Now, you will want a functional window covering that looks stylish when it’s not in use.
 When a cellular or roman shade is up, they the roll completely up.
 This leaves your windows bare enough , like the window treatment doesn’t exist, but does nothing for privacy or style.
 Plantation shutters let your room be utilized as a utilitarian space, and not just as a space to watch movies.
 And since you can adjust each one as much as you need, you can designate a corner table where friends or family can talk or do something else.
 Everyone else can then sit in darkness on the main part of the room catching the double feature .
 Which Window Treatment For Your Home Theater Or Media Room Is Best For You?
 If your home theater doesn’t have a lot of outside windows, then you may want to opt for a cellular, roman or roller shade.
 If you have a multi-use media room, then plantation shutters may be the best option.
 Either way, your Sunburst representative can assist.
 Call 850-203-0419 so you can schedule your in-home consultation.